 Where do I begin?

-If your loved one has passed away, please let us know as soon as possible by calling us at (805) 699-5944.
+If your loved one has passed away, please call us at (805) 699-5944 as soon as possible.
 A McDermott-Crockett & Associates Mortuary advisor is available around the clock to assist you.

 What happens next?